 - are medical devices and are the focus of FDA oversight.

 We encourage software developers to email the FDA as early as possible if they have any questions about their software, its level of risk, and whether a premarket application is required.

-The FDA is taking a tailored, risk-based approach that focuses on the subset of software functions that meet the regulatory definition of "device."
-Software functions span a wide range of health functions.
-While some software carries minimal risk, those that can pose a greater risk to patients will require FDA review.
+The FDA takes a risk-based approach that focuses on the subset of software functions that meet the definition of device in section 201(h) of the FD&C Act.
+Software functions span a wide range of health functions, and some require FDA review.

-For more information, please see examples of premarket submissions of MMAs that are cleared or approved by the FDA and examples of device software functions the FDA regulates for a detailed list of examples of software that are medical devices and would require FDA review.
+For more information, please see examples of device software functions the FDA regulates for a detailed list of examples of software that are medical devices and would require FDA review.

 For a list of what is considered a device software function, manufacturers and developers can search the FDA's public database of existing classification by type of software (for example, diagnostic).
 Approved/cleared device software functions will also be listed in the FDA's 510(k) and PMA databases and on the FDA's Registration & Listing Database.

 The FDA's device software functions and mobile medical apps policy does not require software developers to seek the FDA re-evaluation for minor, iterative product changes.

 For many software functions that meet the regulatory definition of a "device" but pose minimal risk to patients and consumers, the FDA will exercise enforcement discretion and will not expect manufacturers to submit premarket review applications or to register and list their software with the FDA.
 This includes device software functions that:

 - Help patients/users self-manage their disease or condition without providing specific treatment suggestions; or